globaledgesoft/AIML-DashCam-App/README.md

-# QC DashCam
+# DashCam

 The project is designed to utilize the Qualcomm Neural Processing SDK, a deep learning software from Qualcomm Snapdragon Platforms for Object Detection in Android platform.
 The Android Application  uses any built-in/connected  camera to capture the objects on roads and use Machine Learning model to get the prediction/inference and location of the respective objects.

 ## Pre-requisites
-* Before starting the Android application, please follow the instructions for setting up SNPE using the link provided. https://developer.qualcomm.com/docs/snpe/setup.html.
+* Before starting the Android application, please follow the instructions for setting up Neural Processing SDK using the link provided. https://developer.qualcomm.com/docs/snpe/setup.html.
 * Android device 6.0 and above which uses below mentioned Snapdragon processors/Snapdragon HDK with display can be used to test the application